 Curriculum

 The overall length of training for the Oral and Maxillofacial Surgery (OMS) Residency is 72 months (six years), based in Mayo Clinic’s campus in Rochester, Minnesota.
-This includes two years of general surgery credit and two years of medical school and intermittent returns to the OMS service during those years.
+This includes two years of general surgery credit and two years of medical school with intermittent returns to the OMS service during those years.

 The model of training is that of apprenticeship or preceptorship.
 You will spend time rotating with each of staff surgeons, one-on-one in clinic and in the operating room, initially as assistant and advancing in responsibility as you increase your knowledge and skills.